Is it possible to have a craving for something you've never eaten before?

 - Icing sugar, to decorate

 Pre-heat the oven to 180C (fan oven).
-Grease and line an 18cm springform cake tin (you can make this in a 20cm tin, but it will need slightly less time to cook, so keep an eye on it after about 50 minutes).
+Grease and line the bottom of a 20cm springform cake tin.
 Mix the biscuits with the melted butter and press into the bottom of the cake tin.
 Bake for 10 minutes, until golden and crisp.
+Remove from the oven.
 Turn the heat down to 160C.

 Place an oven tray of water at the bottom of the oven, then put the cake in.
-Bake for about an hour and 20 minutes, until it has mostly set but still wobbles a little in the middle - keep checking it after about an hour.
+Bake for about an hour, until it has mostly set but still wobbles a little in the middle.
 Remember that it will set more as it cools, so you don't want it to be completely solid.

-Leave the cake to cool in the tin, then remove to a plate.
+Leave the cake to cool in the oven with the door ajar (this helps to stop it cracking), then remove to a plate.
 Toast the pecans in a dry pan or the oven, then scatter over the surface of the cake, or decorate neatly as I did.
 Grate over a little fresh nutmeg and sprinkle over some icing sugar, then put in the fridge until you need it (if it's been in the fridge for a long time, remove 20 minutes or so before serving).